NGRP/node-red-contrib-viseo/node-red-contrib-amazon/README.md

 # Node-RED

-A node to connect to Amazon Alexa.
+A **bot server** node to connect to an Amazon Alexa skill.

 This node is part of project [node-red-contrib-viseo](https://github.com/NGRP/node-red-contrib-viseo) powered by [VISEO](http://www.viseo.com) Technologies.
+Please find the node documentation in the Node-RED info tab.

 Here is a [French Article](https://goo.gl/DMfJk1) on Bot Ecosystem and more.